 In the early 17th century, German astronomer Johannes Kepler proposed that Mars might host two moons, given that it lay between the Earth and Jupiter, which were known to have one and four satellites.
 No evidence of such moons could be found.
 Although most people thought that Mars had no moons, American astronomer Asaph Hall performed a methodical study from the U.S. Naval Observatory in Washington, D.C., searching closer to the planet than previous surveys.

-After searching without success, a frustrated Hall was about to give up but his wife, Angelina, urged him to continue.
+After searching without success, a frustrated Hall was about to give up, but his wife, Angelina, urged him to continue.
 The next night, August 12, 1877, he discovered the moon that would later be known as Deimos.
 Six days later, he found Phobos as well.
-The two moons lay so close to their primary that they were hidden by the planet's glare.
-Asteroid-sized, they are also two of the smallest moons in the solar system, with the larger Phobos 7.24 times as massive as its companion, Deimos.
+The two moons lay so close to the planet that they were hidden by the glare of Mars.
+Asteroid-size, they are also two of the smallest moons in the solar system, with the larger Phobos 7.24 times as massive as its companion, Deimos.

 In Greek mythology, Phobos was one of the sons of the god of war Ares (Mars to the Romans).
 The twin sons attended their father in battle.
-Phobos means Fear, while Deimos means Flight.
+Phobos means fear (as in phobia), while Deimos means flight (especially in the sense of fleeing after a defeat), according to NASA.

 Exploring the moons